Ed Sheeran has a date with the Tacoma Dome

 Ed Sheeran has a date with the Tacoma Dome.

-The Grammy Award winner on Wednesday announced a North American arena tour that stops in Tacoma July 29.
+The Grammy Award winner Wednesday announced a North American arena tour that will stop in Tacoma on July 29.

 Tickets go on sale March 17.

-Sheeran will play 59 dates on the tour, with stops also in Portland and Vancouver BC.
-You can see all tour dates here.
+Sheeran will play 59 dates on the tour, with stops in Portland and Vancouver, British Columbia.
+For tour dates, see bit.ly/2nfdvMk.

-The ginger pop star recently released his new album, Divide, and hit singles “Shape Of You” and “Castle On The Hill” topped the Billboard Hot 100 chart.
+The ginger pop star recently released the album, “Divide.”
+His hit singles, “Shape Of You” and “Castle On The Hill,” topped the Billboard Hot 100 chart.

-Sheeran won Grammys for Song of the Year and Best Pop Solo Performance in 2016 with the popular song “Thinking Out Loud.”
+Sheeran won Grammys for Song of the Year and Best Pop Solo Performance in 2016 with “Thinking Out Loud.”

 Stacia Glenn: 253-597-8653